chadallison/book_quotes/README.md

   dispose of what’s left over.
 It relies on itself for all it needs: space, material, and labor.”
 (111-112)
 - “What doesn’t transmit light creates its own darkness.”
 (113)
+- “What else did you expect from helping someone out?
+Isn’t it enough that you’ve done what your nature demands?
+You want a salary for it too?
+As if your eyes expected a reward for seeing, or your feet for walking.
+That’s what they were made for.
+By doing what they were designed to do, they’re performing their function.
+Whereas humans were made to help others.
+And when we do help others – or help them to do something – we’re doing what we were designed for.
+We perform our function.”
+(128)
+- “To stop talking about what the good man is like, and just be one.”
+  (137)
+- “Have I done something for the common good?
+Then I share in the benefits.”
+(148)
+- “A branch cut away from the branch beside it is simultaneously cut away from the whole tree.
+So too a human being separated from another is cut loose from the whole community.”
+(149)
+- (rephrase) “How driven are you by your beliefs?
+How proud are you of what you do?”
+(153)
+- “When you start to lose your temper, remember: There’s nothing manly about rage.
+It’s courtesy and kindness that define a human being – and a man.
+That’s who possesses strength and nerves and guts, not the angry whiners.”
+(154)

 ------------------------------------------------------------------------